MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 ### Remarks

-If you are using bulk row fetching, the default rowset size when the recordset is opened is 25; otherwise, it's 1.
+If you're using bulk row fetching, the default rowset size when the recordset is opened is 25; otherwise, it's 1.

 To implement bulk row fetching, you must specify the `CRecordset::useMultiRowFetch` option in the *`dwOptions`* parameter of the [`Open`](#open) member function.
 To change the setting for the rowset size, call [`SetRowsetSize`](#setrowsetsize).